 - salt and pepper to taste

-- Melt the butter into a pan over medium heat.
+- Melt the butter in a pan over medium heat.

-- Add the cream, remove from heat and stir.
-Let cool off slightly.
+- Remove from heat, add the cream and stir.
+Let the mixture cool off slightly.

-- Gradually add the cheese, a handful at a time.
-Use a whisk or fork to gently ease it in until all cheese is melted.
-Use immediately.
+- Gradually add the corn starch (or flour) coated cheese, stirring gently and slowly with a whisk or fork until all the cheese is incorporated.

 Shared on Foodie Friday | Friday Favorites |